clemniem/LambDraw/README.md

 1. Take an Image as Input
 2. Reduce the Image in Size and Colors to a 4-Color Palette.
 3. Take each Color-Plane and produce G-Code
-4. Send G-Code via USB to Motorcontroller (Arduino)
+~~4.
+Send G-Code via USB to Motorcontroller (Arduino)~~
+4. Save Gcode to .gcode file and send via GcodeSender.